barisuyumaz/viki-turkcekelimeler/README.md

 # wiki-turkishwords
-Get all turkish words list from wikipedia also you can get random 100 words from whole words.
+Scripting all turkish words as a list from wikipedia also you can get random 100 words from whole all that data.